woodenclock/tp/docs/UserGuide.md

  Symbol         | Meaning
  -------------- |------------------------------------------------------------
  ❗ IMPORTANT   | These are important instructions that you should follow.
- ⬆ Back to top  | Click on to scroll back up to the `Table of Contents`.
+ ⬆ Back to top  | Click to scroll back up to the `Table of Contents`.
  🐵 🦊 🦁      | Your cute animal friends pop up to let you know that you have reached a new section.